 Power is the ability to make the decisions

-Therefore, the first thing we must do to transfer power back to the people is adopt the mindset that power is the ability to make the decisions and the individual person must make the decision as often as possible, within reason and logic of course.
+Therefore we must adopt the mindset that power is the ability to make the decisions and the individual person must make the decision as often as possible, within reason and logic of course.

 If an individual cannot make a decision, or should not for that matter, then that decision should fall to the appropriate level of government, such as the local level, state level or federal level.
 However, if our government or our politicians are taxing us so they can make decisions on our behalf, decisions that we can make on the individual level, then we do not have the power, plain and simple.
 Remember, power is the ability to make the decisions.

 Our federal government is in the business of having extreme, central authority and overstepping the authority of our state governments, our local governments and even the people.
-Why couldn’t the individual make a charitable contribution to help those in need within one’s local community?
+Why is our federal government responsible for welfare?
+Why can’t the states handle their own welfare programs alone?
+Or better yet, why couldn’t the individual make a charitable contribution to help those in need within one’s local community?
 How empowering would that make someone feel if a person knew his or her willful act and dollars directly went to someone in need?

 Our country is technically a combination of individual sovereign states, not one, singular country.
 When our country was founded, the states came together and created the federal government (central body of government) as document in our Constitution.
 Our federal government was designed, from the very beginning of our nation’s founding do very little, to have few and defined powers, such as regulating interstate commerce or raising money to fund an Army and a Navy, and a few other things as documented in Article One, Section Eight, leaving everything else to the states and to the people as documented in the 10th Amendment.